-The grantee is deficient if it has not submitted the annual certifications and assurances or has submitted them late.
+The grantee is deficient if it did not submit the annual certifications and assurances or submitted them late.

 The grantee is deficient if the attorney has not affirmed the legal authority of the grantee either by PINing in TEAM-Web or signing a hard copy of the certifications and assurances.